 Most women our age are interested in finding a man who shares mutual interests, common dreams, and a common worldview.
 We want to be appreciated and have someone with whom to share adventures and laughter.

 We are no longer looking for a relationship with the goal of having children and building a “home” together.
 Dating over 60 is often more about having fun and finding a partnership of equals.
 This can be positive or negative depending on what you want from a relationship.

 Some women enjoy the fun of meeting new people and going on casual dates, while others might find casual dating to be lonely or disappointing.

-According to comments from our community on Facebook, there are many places for women to find love after 60.
+According to our Sixty and Me community, there are many places for women to find love after 60.
 Many women have had success with online dating if they approach it with a positive attitude.
-(In fact, according to a study from Bowling Green State University, people over 60 are the fastest-growing age group to use online dating.)
+Not sure where to start?
+See our Top 5 Best Dating Sites For Seniors.

 Other women have met good men at church or in community organizations, or just while out walking in the park.
 Another option is to simply go to the places you love and do the things you love to do.
 Any man who shares your interests is likely to be frequenting the same places.

-Perhaps the most encouraging sign from our informal Facebook poll is that the vast majority of women over 60 seem to be optimistic about the prospect for love in their lives.
-This can take the form of a marriage, a committed relationship or just walking down the street holding hands with someone special.
+Perhaps the most encouraging sign from our Sixty and Me community is that the vast majority of women over 60 seem to be optimistic about the prospect for love in their lives.
+This can take the form of a marriage, a committed relationship, or just walking down the street holding hands with someone special.